danieltjw/aifutures/README.md

 - Assess if the act might have been caused by something outside one's control
     - brain tumour
         - offer the option for corrective surgery
+    - lead exposure correlates with crimes
 - If there is risk of repeat offence
     - humane Nordic-style prison where one's freedom is restricted